PentagonToy/SmartSim-CSC/README.md

 | Roihu CPU nodes | x86_64 |
 | Roihu GPU login and compute nodes | ARM64 / aarch64 |

 The Linux x86_64 CPU, Linux ARM64 CPU, and Linux ARM64 CUDA 12 profiles are validated with the ONNX Runtime and JAX backends.
+The OpenFOAM v2412 integration is currently validated only on Roihu x86_64 CPU nodes.

 ## Validation